commitizen-tools/commitizen/docs/tutorials/github_actions.md

           ./scripts/publish
 ```

-Notice that we are calling a bash script in `./scripts/publish`, you should configure it with your tools (twine, poetry, etc.).
+Notice that we are using poetry, and we are calling a bash script in `./scripts/publish`.
+You should configure the action, and the publish with your tools (twine, poetry, etc.).
 Check [commitizen example](https://github.com/commitizen-tools/commitizen/blob/master/scripts/publish)
 You can also use [pypa/gh-action-pypi-publish](https://github.com/pypa/gh-action-pypi-publish) to publish your package.

 Push the changes and that's it.